lucienqchen/lol-match-analysis/README.md

 The chance that we would see a winrate that is just as great or greater than Lucian's winrate difference is 1.33% across 10,000 simulations which is rather low.

 We will reject the null at the 95% confidence level since it is so rare to see a win rate as high as Lucian's which suggests that he may possibly be a better carry.

+## Key Finding

+The data suggests that Lucian may be a better carry, however his overall winrate is biased by his outperformance on the blue side.
+With this in mind, there may be extraneous factors that affect his performance relative to other ADCs.